Let There Be Light

 PVCC's thirteenth annual Let There Be Light celebrates the approach of the winter solstice and the longest night of the year with light-based art installations created by a selection of some of the most imaginative local and regional artists.
 The exhibition illuminates and transforms the darkened grounds surrounding the V. Earl Dickinson Building for one night only.

-Please note: In case of inclement weather, an announcement will be posted on this page and Let There Be Light will be held on Saturday, Dec.
+Please note: Due to the winter weather advisory, Let There Be Light will be held on Saturday, Dec.
 14, from 6 to 9 p.m.

 This annual tradition has grown over the years to entice thousands of visitors of all ages to bundle up with coats and mittens, pick up a map of exhibits, and set out to explore the landscape in search of both large-scale and hidden installations that invite interaction, evoke wonder and delight, and inspire reflection.

 Some highlights of the 2019 Let There Be Light exhibition include:

 - The return of the Virginia Museum of Fine Arts' Artmobile traveling gallery (10 a.m. to 4 p.m. and 6 to 9 p.m. on Friday, Dec.
 13).

 - “Portal,” a misty pathway through an experience with light and sound by returning favorite and former cinematic special effects technician Circe Strauss.